Prehealth Societies and Student Organizations

 Minority Association for Premedical Students (MAPS)

-Minority Association for Premedical Students (MAPS) seeks to provide an encouraging and productive outlet for prehealth professional students to participate in community service within the surrounding communities, academic growth through weekend and late-night study sessions and discussions with invited guest speakers and about important medical topics.
+Minority Association for Premedical Students (MAPS) seeks to provide an encouraging and productive outlet for pre-health professional students to participate in community service within the surrounding communities, academic growth through programming.
+Specifically engaging students of color, first-generation, need-based, and traditionally under-represented groups.

 Health Occupation Students of America (HOSA)